Goes!

 Goes! is a Japanese female-oriented drama CD developed by Petit Reve and published by Future Tech Lab.
-The series span 5 volumes with the first one being released on August 27, 2014 and the last one released on November 5, 2016.
-Between January 27, 2016 and April 20, 2016 four image song albums were also released.
-On November 25, 2016 Future Tech Lab released an otome visual novel video game adaptation for PlayStation Vita, developed by Petit Reve.
+The series spans 5 volumes, with the first one being released on August 27, 2014, and the last one released on November 5, 2016.
+Between January 27, 2016, and April 20, 2016, four image song albums were also released.
+On November 25, 2016, Future Tech Lab released an otome visual novel video game adaptation for PlayStation Vita, developed by Petit Reve.

 Reception

 Japanese gaming magazine Famitsu gave the PlayStation Vita game a score of three sevens and an eight, for a total of 29 out of 40.